dieghernan/overflow-theme/README.md

 Preferences:

 1. Go to `Extensions`.
-2. Search for `Skeletor Syntax` and install it.
+2. Search for `Overflow Theme` and install it.
-3. Go to `Color Themes` and select `Skeletor Syntax` as the color theme.
+3. Go to `Color Themes` and select `Overflow Theme` as the color theme.
-    Alternatively, press `CMD + Shift + P`, type `> color theme`, and choose `Skeletor Syntax`.
+    Alternatively, press `CMD + Shift + P`, type `> color theme`, and choose `Overflow Theme`.

-See also Skeletor Syntax in the [VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=dieghernan.skeletor-syntax).
+See also Overflow Theme in the [VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=dieghernan.skeletor-syntax).

 ## Language Support

-The Skeletor Syntax theme supports `language-*` rules and is optimized for various languages:
+The Overflow Theme theme supports `language-*` rules and is optimized for various languages:

 -   **HTML**